 If, after appetizers and first course you are not yet full, you can go on with second courses.
 They are typically meat but there are also alternatives for vegetarians.

 A very typical dish of Verona is the bollito misto mixed boiled meat.
 Different cuts of beef, pork, chicken, offal, sausages.
 It is served together with a selection of mustards and sauces such as pearà.
-It is a sauce made with bone marrow, toasted breadcrumbs, broth and lots of pepper.
-Pearà, more than any other preparation, represents the soul of Verona.
+Pearà is made with bone marrow, toasted breadcrumbs, broth and lots of pepper and, more than any other dish, represents the soul of Verona.
 Its invention is linked to an ancient medieval legend.
 Bollito misto is the perfect pairing of Amarone wine.

-The other important dish from Verona, the pastissada de caval (horse meat stew, spicy and with a thick gravy.
+The other important dish from Verona is pastissada de caval, horse meat stew, spicy and with a thick gravy.
 Its origins go back to an even more ancient legend concerning the outcome of a historic battle.

 Various cheeses and cold cuts can also be a valid alternative to a second course.